 Where to Relive Buffalo Bill’s Legacy in Colorado

 These days, visitors can make the drive up to Lookout Mountain Park and the Buffalo Bill Museum & Grave, overlooking the Great Plains and the Rockies with stunning views of the surrounding landscapes.
 Part of the Denver Parks system, an observation deck is open to the public free of charge, picnic areas abound and a 1-mile hike connects the museum to the Lookout Mountain Nature Center.
-Inside the museum, you’ll find exhibits about Cody’s life and the Wild West shows, along with firearms and Indian artifacts like Sitting Bull’s bow and arrows.
-Check out the new offering titled "A Better Place Could Hardly Have Been Chosen," which opens Feb.
-26, 2017 and will run through the end of the year, focusing on the details and controversy surrounding his burial.
+Inside the museum, you’ll find exhibits about Cody’s life and the Wild West shows, along with firearms and Native American artifacts like Sitting Bull’s bow and arrows.

 Want a way to really kick up your heels and harken back to the days of Buffalo Bill?
 The town of Golden has long celebrated William F. Cody with a summertime fete.
 In fact, the Golden Buffalo Bill Days, held each July, originated with trail rides up to his gravesite that began in the 1940s.
 Over the years the event has evolved and expanded into a festival complete with a parade, mutton bustin’, live music and even a showcase of "Cody’s Wild West" in the spirit of his original production.